DashKiwi/Youtube-MP3-Playlist/README.md

 pip install wheel
 pip install pydub
 pip install simpleaudio
+pip install keyboard
 ```

+For linux you may have to run the 'pip install keyboard' command with sudo E.g. 'sudo pip install keyboard'

 You may need to install ffmpeg for the program to run.
 To do so you can go to [ffmpeg download](https://www.ffmpeg.org/download.html) and follow the installation process.
 ## Usage